FNahji/Port-Scanner/README.md

 -Optimized timeout for fast results

 ##USAGE
-Run the script and enter a target IP address when prompted.
+Run the script and enter a target IP address or domain name when prompted.
 Results will be saved automatically to results.txt.

 ##EXAMPLE OUTPUT